AryanMishra01/ott-gpt/README.md

 # Getting Started with Create React App
+- Create react app
+- Tailwind configured
+- Header
+- Login form
+- Sign up form
+- Validation in form (YOU CAN USE FORMIK for bigger applications)

 # Incase of npm ERRno -4058; which indicates that a file or directory is missing: